In this article:

 Learn If A Car Accident Will Impact Your Auto Insurance Rate

-- How to File a Car Insurance Claim
+- A Step-By-Step Guide to Filing a Car Insurance Claim

 - How Long Does an Accident Stay on Your Insurance?